Gainesville Slip and Fall Lawyer

 Comparative Fault in Slip and Fall Accidents

 When determining your eligibility for damages, the court will examine all the factors that contributed to your accident.
-Fortunately, Florida practices “comparative fault,” which allows liability to be split between multiple entities—as such, being partially responsible for your accident does not automatically prevent you from recovering damages – according to Florida Statutes §768.81.
+Florida practices “comparative fault,” which allows liability to be split between multiple entities.
+As such, being partially responsible for your accident does not automatically prevent you from recovering damages, according to Florida Statutes § 768.81.

-If you were less than 50 percent liable, you can still be compensated for your losses.
-However, if you were between one percent and 49 percent liable for your injuries, your settlement may be reduced based on your percentage of responsibility.
+• If you were 50 percent or less liable for your injuries, your settlement may be reduced based on your percentage of responsibility.

-Click to contact our Gainesville Slip and Fall Accident Lawyers today
+Click to contact our Gainesville Slip and Fall Lawyers today

 Slip and falls can cause victims to fall on the same level or from multiple levels when they fall from a significant height.
-As such, many slip and fall accidents are caused by improper cleaning, poor construction, neglected landscaping, and other factors.
+Many slip and fall accidents are caused by improper cleaning, poor construction, neglected landscaping, and other factors.

 Overall, the most common causes of slip and fall accidents include: